telerik/tech-writers-academy/tasks/stovetop-coffee-maker/specification.md

-# Workshop Exercise: Stovetop Coffee Maker
+# Workshop Exercise: Prepare Coffe at Home

 Imagine you really love the smell and taste of coffee.
 For you, a fragrant mug of the magical fluid is an indispensable part of the waking-up ritual in the morning.